 High cheekbones have traditionally been a sign of beauty.
 Unfortunately, not everyone is born with that look.
 This procedure consists of placing a synthetic implant over the natural cheekbone.
 Men also frequently seek out this procedure to correct flatness in the midface.
 As is the case with Chin Augmentation, the operation is frequently combined with other cosmetic procedures such as Rhinoplasty or a Facelift.
 Patients seeking cheek sculpting surgery also frequently request Chin Implantation to complement their new face and give them a more refined appearance.

 Dr. Chugay uses this procedure to enhance:

 - Cheekbones: make your cheekbones more pronounced and attractive.

 - Hollow of the cheek (submalar augmentation)

-- Hollow cheeks may be congenital, result from the natural aging process, or appear as the result of autoimmune diseases (eg AIDS) or chronic illnesses.
-Unfortunately currently available AIDS medications will often cause very noticeable dips in patients’ cheeks.
+- Hollow cheeks may be congenital, resulting from the natural aging process, or appear as the result of autoimmune diseases (eg AIDS) or chronic illnesses.
+Unfortunately, currently available AIDS medications will often cause very noticeable dips in patients’ cheeks.
 Dr. Chugay’s procedure for submalar augmentation is a very effective way to eliminate the hollows and give the cheeks a natural full appearance.

 What is unique about Dr. Chugay’s Procedure?